apollographql/apollo-server/docs/source/features/apq.md

 });
 ```

-After this step, Apollo Server will serve the HTTP `Cache-Control` header on fully cacheable responses, so that any CDN in front of Apollo Server will know which responses can be cached and for how long!
+After this step, Apollo Server will serve the HTTP `Cache-Control` header on fully cacheable responses, so that any CDN in front of Apollo Server will know which responses can be cached and for how long.
 A "fully cacheable" response contains only data with non-zero `maxAge`; the header will refer to the minimum `maxAge` value across the whole response, and it will be `public` unless some of the data is tagged `scope: PRIVATE`.
 To observe this header, use any browser's network tab in its dev tools.

 <h3 id="enable-apq" title="2.
 Enable persisted queries">Step 2: Enable automatic persisted queries</h3>